-Laia Balcells (Yale PhD, 2010) is Provost's Distinguished Associate Professor of Government and professor in Georgetown University's Conflict Resolution MA program.
-She has been Assistant Professor at Duke University (2012-17) and fellow at the Niehaus Center for Globalization and Governance at Princeton University (2015-16).
+Laia Balcells (Yale PhD, 2010) is Associate Professor of Government and professor in Georgetown University’s Conflict Resolution MA program.
+Before joining Georgetown, she was Assistant Professor at Duke University, and during the academic year 2015-2016 she was a fellow at the Niehaus Center for Globalization and Governance at Princeton University.
 Her research explores the determinants of political violence and civil wars, warfare dynamics during conflict, and nationalism and ethnic conflict.
 Her first book, entitled Rivalry and Revenge: the Politics of Violence during Civil War has been published by Cambridge University Press in 2017.
-She has published articles in the American Political Science Review, Proceedings of the National Academy of Sciences, Comparative Political Studies, Journal of Conflict Resolution, International Studies Quarterly, Politics & Society, and Nationalism and Ethnic Politics, among other journals.
-She has been recipient of the APSA Luebbert Prize for Best Article in Comparative Politics, the ISA Ethnicity, Nationalism, & Migration Studies Section Best Paper award, and the Harry Frank Guggenheim Research grant.
+She has also published in the American Political Science Review, Comparative Political Studies, Journal of Conflict Resolution, International Studies Quarterly, Politics & Society, and Nationalism and Ethnic Politics, among other journals.
+She has been recipient of the APSA Luebbert Prize for Best Article in Comparative Politics and the Harry Frank Guggenheim Research grant.

 Eric Beinhart began his federal employment with ICITAP in 1997 and currently serves as the senior training advisor in the Curriculum Development and Training Unit (CDTU).
 In this role he works on curriculum development, interagency outreach and liaison development, and strategic planning.
 Mr. Beinhart served as the architect and driving force behind an extensive report, entitled, “ICITAP’s Approach to Promoting Sustainable Institutional Law Enforcement Development (SILED),” which was published by DOJ’s Office of Community Oriented Policing Services (COPS) in February 2018.
 In his capacity as ICITAP’s coordinator of university partnership projects, Mr. Beinhart has coordinated 20+ projects with undergraduate and graduate professors at Yale, Georgetown, American, Syracuse, and George Mason Universities, and the University of Michigan.
 These projects have included students: doing extensive research to support ICITAP-developed curricula; developing complete curricula for ICITAP; and preparing concept papers and strategic documents to support ICITAP’s organizational development.
 Mr. Beinhart served as the assistant director for the Africa, Middle East, Latin America, and Caribbean regions from 2005–08.
 He went on to become an associate director, and in 2009 began serving as ICITAP’s liaison at the U.S. Agency for International Development (USAID).
 In this capacity, he worked on law enforcement development strategies mutually beneficial to USAID and the U.S. Department of Justice.
 He conceived, assessed, designed, managed, and helped implement and evaluate a successful USAID-funded ICITAP election security program in Sierra Leone from 2011–12.
 Prior to working at ICITAP, Mr. Beinhart served in the Criminal Division’s Office of International Affairs, assisting federal, state, and local prosecutors, and DOJ law enforcement personnel, in drafting and coordinating extradition and mutual legal assistance requests with the United Kingdom, Ireland, Africa, and the English-speaking Caribbean countries and dependent territories.
 In 1988, Mr. Beinhart was part of the first Peace Corps mission in Guinea Bissau, West Africa, where he worked as a community development volunteer.
 He has also lived in Colombia, El Salvador, and Saudi Arabia.
 Mr. Beinhart has a Bachelor of Arts in international studies and a Master of Science in conflict analysis and resolution from George Mason University.